bernds/q5Go/README.md

 The screenshot shows the variant game dialog and a (different) position with both axes set to be toroidal.

+### Streaming features

+It is possible to override window titles in the preferences, which should make it easier to capture them with a tool like OBS.
+When observing multiple games online, there is the option of showing all the games in a single window with previews in a selection pane.

 ## Compiling

 On Linux, make a build subdirectory, enter it, and run